electron/electron/docs/api/breaking-changes.md

+# API Contract

+Breaking changes will be included in this documentation, and deprecation warnings added to JS code where possible, at least [one major version](electron-versioning.md#semver) before the change is made.

+# `FIXME` comments

+The `FIXME` string is used in code comments to denote things that should be fixed for future releases.
+See https://github.com/electron/electron/search?q=fixme

 # Planned Breaking API Changes (3.0)

 The following list includes the APIs that will be removed in Electron 3.0.

-There is no timetable for when this release will occur but deprecation warnings will be added at least [one major version](electron-versioning.md#semver) beforehand.

 ## `app`